RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

     <img width="576px" "height="538px" src="https://github.com/wazuh/wazuh-qa/wiki/images/qactl_tool_imgs/diagram.png">
 </p>

-- The `infrastructure` module is in charge of creating the needed VMs or containers.
+- The `infrastructure` module is in charge of creating the needed VMs.
 - The `provisioning` module is in charge of installing Wazuh and the QA framework.
 - The `run` test module is responsible for launching the tests and collect the results.